 Plan the installation.
-Use the dimensions given on the enclosure dimension (ADV) drawings.
+Use the dimensions given on the enclosure dimension (ADV) drawings provided with the switch.
 Select a mounting site that complies with local electrical code restrictions for the enclosure type.
 Mount the transfer switch as close to the load and power sources as possible.
 Allow adequate space to fully open the enclosure and to service the switch.
 Provide cable bending space and clearance to live metal parts.